typicode/husky/README.md

 <!-- tocstop -->

 ### How it works
 While the husky dependency is installed (through `npm install`, `npm add husky`, `yarn install`, ...) git hooks are created/updated in the .git/hooks directory.
-If the hook is triggered through a git command a script from husky is triggered that will execute ad command based on the package manage you used for the installation.
+If the hook is triggered through a git command a script from husky is triggered that will execute a command based on the package manager you used for the installation.
 If you use npm `npx --no-install husky-run $hookName "$gitParams"` is executed.
-That command looks into your configuration and executed the command defined for the hook there.
+That command looks into your configuration and executes the command defined for the hook there.

 ### Upgrading from 0.14